 Dean Sauriol, Director

-Dean is currently the Chief Administrative Officer for the Township of Laurentian Valley and has his roots in the area.
-He has an extensive background in municipal government and has also served on the Board of Directors for Marianhill and currently sits on their Foundation Board.
+Dean has a degree in Political Science and Public Policy from Carleton University and is currently the Chief Administrative Officer for the Township of Laurentian Valley.
+He is a Certified Municipal Officer who has his roots in the area.
+He has an extensive background in municipal government (27 years) and is currently Vice-President of the Association of Municipal Clerks and Treasurers of Ontario.
+He has also served on the Board of Directors for Marianhill and currently sits on their Foundation Board.

 Mitchell Stillman, Director

 Mitch resides in Petawawa and is retired after a 35-year career as a senior municipal administrator.
 His most recent position was Chief Administrative Officer for the Town of Petawawa.
 Mitch brings to the table knowledge and experience in areas such as finance, law, administration, planning and human resources.
 He joined the Board because he wanted to give back to the community that has supported him over the years.

 David Unrau is currently the Director of Public Works for the Town of Petawawa.
 He brings with him more than 15 years of municipal experience, having held similar roles in other municipalities including the City of Pembroke.
 David also brings similar expertise from employment in the private sector (AECL) as well as federally through positions held with Defence Construction Canada.
 His skillset includes those in management, leadership, communications and critical thinking.
 He has proven to be an excellent resource on the Board over the past year and has voluntarily participated in and attended many other meetings and functions in order to gain more knowledge about the Hospital and the Board.